aurajs/aura/README.md

 A `sandbox` is just a way to implement the [facade](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#facadepatternjavascript) pattern on top of features provided by `core`.
 It lets you expose the parts of a JavaScript library that are safe to use instead of exposing the entire API.
 This is particularly useful when working in teams.

-When your app starts, it will create an instance of `sandbox` in each of your widgets.
+When your app starts, it will create an instance of `sandbox` in each of your components.

 #### Component

-A widget represents a unit of a page.
-Each widget is independent.
+A component represents a unit of a page.
+Each component is independent.
 This means that they know nothing about each other.
 To make them communicate, a [Publish/Subscribe (Mediator)](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#mediatorpatternjavascript) pattern is used.

 ## Getting started

-The simplest usable Aura app using a widget and extension can be found in our [boilerplate](https://github.com/aurajs/boilerplate) repo.
+The simplest usable Aura app using a component and extension can be found in our [boilerplate](https://github.com/aurajs/boilerplate) repo.
 We do however recommend reading the rest of the getting started guide below to get acquainted with the general workflow.

 #### Requirements